mutable-dan/yacs/vim.md

 - d0 or d^ - delete from cursor to start of line
 - d$ - delete from cursor to end of line
 - dta - delete forward until letter 'a'
 - dTa - delete backward until letter 'a'

+#### search
+- / - of course you can to the standard search
+- \* - search forward word under cursor
+- \# - search backwards word under cursor

  #### session
  :wv [file]  - save viminfo to optional specified file